Hybrid Quantum Error Correction and Mitigation by Purification: SWAP-based purification

 \subsection{The SWAP test}

-The core operation in our purification protocol is the SWAP test applied to two identical noisy states \cite{Childs_2025}.
-Let $A,B$ be two quantum registers, each with a $D$-dimensional Hilbert space ($D=2^M$ for $M$ qubits).
+The core operation is the SWAP test applied to two registers, which may contain either identical copies of a noisy state or two intermediate states generated by the same recursive procedure \cite{Childs_2025}.
+Let $A,B$ be two quantum registers, each with a $D$-dimensional Hilbert space, where $D=2^M$ for $M$ qubits.
 In the SWAP test, as shown in Fig.~\ref{diag:main_use_case}(b), an ancilla qubit controls the SWAP operation on the two registers.
 The measurement outcomes on the ancilla partition the $AB$ registers into symmetric and antisymmetric subspaces.
 The $ | 0 \rangle $ outcome projects $AB$ onto the symmetric subspace

 while $ |1 \rangle $ projects onto the antisymmetric subspace,